njsharma848/de_interview_prep/previous_inerview_questions.md

 2. **Given a poorly performing SQL statement, how would you approach its optimization?
 Consider aspects such as query execution plans, indexing strategies, join operations, and query rewriting techniques in your answer.**

 3. **You need to build an incremental data pipeline using PySpark that captures inserts, updates, and deletes from a source system.
-How would you implement CDC logic to identify changes and synchronize them with the target data store while maintaining data consistency?**
+How would you implement CDC (Change Data Capture) logic to identify changes and synchronize them with the target data store while maintaining data consistency?**